-Messenger is a great way to nurture your leads and prospects through a combination of education-based selling, overcoming objections, and reminding users over time about the benefits of your product or service.
+Messenger is a great lead generation strategy.
+You can nurture prospects through a combination of education-based selling, overcoming objections, and reminding users over time about the benefits of your product or service.

-The key here is to make sure your messages prompt an ideal sales conversation.
+The key to a successful lead generation campaign is to make sure your messages prompt an ideal sales conversation.
 For example, if you sell high-end blenders, use Messenger marketing to get your prospects thinking about all the ways a high-end blender could simplify and improve their life.
 And at the same time, point out the situations in their day-to-day life where they’re currently missing out some of those great benefits.

-More and more ecommerce companies are using Messenger to deliver order & shipping updates directly inside of the app:
+More and more ecommerce companies use Messenger to deliver order & shipping updates directly inside of the app:

 This provides a quicker and easier experience for many people who prefer using Facebook Messenger over email.